****CROSS-POSTED from the friendshipisnonpartisan blog****

 It's been spring break this week, probably my last one for a long while (and maybe ever).
 It hasn't been much of a vacation, to be honest.
 I worked Monday, and then flew out super early Tuesday morning for Georgia.
 As soon as I landed, I headed straight to the grandparents' house for a quick overnight visit.
 By Wednesday evening I was back in ATL.
 Then yesterday I flew out super early from ATL for DC.

 It was a tough trip.
 Seeing CV was the bestest; seeing swathes of the city in shambles was not.
-The fam was difficult, and I spent great stretches of Thursday night wishing I was back in DC because, when you have a non-boyfriend, and a non-relationship, it can come as
+The fam was difficult, and I spent great stretches of Thursday night wishing I was back in DC because, when you have a non-boyfriend, and a non-relationship, it can come as something of a surprise to find yourself having a very real break up fight with very real tears.

 I brought back some things that I had had stored in my grandparents' basement (things like my pink go go boots and my tequila set), so I left ATL with lots of baggage, and if that's not the greatest visual metaphor ever I don't know what is.